TLSsandbox/challenge2/README.md

 ## The Problem

 You've beaten [challenge 1](https://github.com/TheLastSliceGame/TheLastSliceGame).
 But upon delivering the final pizza and beating the retro 8-bit game, you've discovered that the pizza you delivered has the wrong ingredients.
+Oh, no!

 You're task is to find and submit the correct ingredients.
 You'll know you've succeeded when you receive a unique coupon code.
 (Hang on to that coupon code...you'll need it later, and we'll let you know when.)